KadenFranklin/blog/Kaden's Cookbook.md

 Process:

+  * Bake sweet potatoes on a pan in the oven or heat them in the microwave.
+They are easier to cook with and measure when mashed.

   * Mix all listed ingredients in a bowl, until smooth

-  * then bake in a square pan (the most efficient kind) at 450° for ~1hr
+  * Then bake in a square pan (the most efficient kind) at 450° for 1hr - 1hr 30

-  * (stick a toothpick in the middle, when the middle starts to harden its done)
+  * Stick a toothpick in the middle, when the middle starts to harden its done

 # Sweet Potato Fries

-####### My grandmother was raised on a sweet potato farm, she lived to be 92.
-I can only dream of existing that long
+#### My grandmother was raised on a sweet potato farm, she lived to be 92.
+I can only dream of existing that long.

 Ingredients:

-    * Sweet potatoes
+    * Sweet potatoes (4 - 5 whole)
     * Cooking Oil (any kind)
     * Tony Chachere's (any spice level)